Abejerano1/QuestLog/README.md

 - Quest statistics are displayed in a side panel and update with the changes in the quest listbox.

 =======================================
-- installation instructions
+- Installation instructions:
-- usage examples
+- Usage Examples
-- information on how to contribute
+- How to Contribute
-- consider adding sections for licensing, contact information, and links to documentation or resources.
+- Licensing, Contact Information, Links to Documentation, and Resources